-Thank you to Michael Malone for his book review in Broadcasting & Cable (see below)…
+Thank you to Michael Malone for his review in Broadcasting & Cable (see below)…

-When I started in the broadcasting industry in 1958, Broadcasting (as the magazine was then called) was the go-to trade publication for people in the business.
-Glad to see it’s still going strong today. -Bill McGee
+As an aside, when Bill started in the broadcasting industry in 1958, Broadcasting (as the magazine was then called) was the go-to trade publication for people in the business and it’s still going strong today.

 William L. McGee has authored The Broadcasting Years, 1958-1989: Memoir of a Television Pioneer.
 As the title suggests, McGee spent three-plus decades in the broadcasting business, initially selling syndicated shows, then helping launch KBHK in San Francisco, managing stations, and finally launching his own ad sales outfit, Broadcast Marketing Company.